 Swales are designed to slow and capture runoff by spreading it horizontally across the landscape, facilitating runoff and absorption into the soil.
 This type of swale is created by digging a ditch on contour and piling the dirt on the downhill side of the ditch to create a berm.
 In dry climates, vegetation along the swale can benefit from the concentration of runoff.
 While swales can be very useful, they can also be unattractive or cause mowing issues.

 Surface drainage is the single most important application of foundation waterproofing.
 Unless you have an underground spring or an unusually high water table, the surface drainage portion of your waterproofing system needs to control the greatest amount of water.

-A French drain, drain tile or perimeter drain is depression covered with gravel that redirects surface and ground water away from a wet area.
+A French drain, drain tile, or perimeter drain is a depression covered with gravel that redirects surface and ground water away from a wet area.
 A French drain usually has drain pipes along the bottom to quickly move water that seeps down through the upper layer of gravel or rock.
 French drains are common drainage systems, primarily used to prevent ground and surface water from penetrating or damaging building foundations.
 The French drain technique may be used to distribute water, such as that which flows from behind retaining walls to relieve ground water pressure.

 Let My Foundation Repairs help you find an Earth Contact Products contractor in your area to help you with surface drainage today!